Optimization and Generalization Guarantees for Weight Normalization: Introduction

-Our second technical contribution is to provide optimization guarantees for the training of smooth deep networks with WeightNorm by GD under suitable assumptions.
+Our second technical contribution (Section~\ref{sec:arXiv_rsc-opt}) is to provide optimization guarantees for the training of smooth deep networks with WeightNorm by GD under suitable assumptions.
 Using our previously derived bounds, we use the restricted strong convexity (RSC) approach recently introduced by~\cite{AB-PCV-LZ-MB:22} to establish sufficient conditions that ensure a decrease on the value of the loss function with respect to its minimum value.
-In particular, one such condition relies on an inequality \pcedit{on the quantity $\norm{\nabla\cL}_2^2/\cL$, where $\cL$ is the empirical loss and $\nabla\cL$ its gradient.
-This inequality } benefits from a larger width as well as a larger minimum weight vector norm --as opposed to \pcedit{another} condition for networks without WeightNorm which only benefits from a larger width~\citep{AB-PCV-LZ-MB:22}. \pcedit{We relate our condition to the so-called restricted Polyak-Lojasiewicz (PL) condition, showing that ours is milder.} \pccomment{Arindam...should I say ''milder'' or ''weaker''?
-In Remark~5.2 I use the word ''milder'', which makes sense in the context of the remark, but not sure if it would make sense in this sentence at the introduction.
-A reason to use ''weaker'' is that our condition does not imply the restricted PL one, but the restricted PL condition implies ours (see Remark 5.2).}
+In particular, one such condition relies on an inequality (lower bound) \pcedit{on the quantity $\norm{\nabla\cL}_2^2/\cL$, where $\cL$ is the empirical loss and $\nabla\cL$ its gradient.
+This inequality } benefits from a larger width as well as a larger minimum weight vector norm --as opposed to \pcedit{another} condition for networks without WeightNorm which only benefits from a larger width~\citep{AB-PCV-LZ-MB:22}. \pcedit{We relate our condition to the so-called restricted Polyak-Lojasiewicz (PL) condition, showing that ours is milder.}

-Our third technical contribution is to provide generalization guarantees to smooth networks with WeightNorm.
-We iteratively use WeightNorm properties and our network scaling to obtain a generalization gap which is independent from the width--our bound is $\cO(\sqrt{L}/\sqrt{n})$, where $L$ is the depth and $n$ the sample size.
-Thus, we avoid an exponential dependence on the depth found in the literature of networks without WeightNorm~\citep{Bartlett2017SpectMargNN,neyshabur2018PACBayesBoundNN,golowich2018SizeIndepSamplNN}.
-Our generalization guarantee uses a uniform convergence approach based on Rademacher complexity.
+Our third technical contribution (Section~\ref{sec:arXiv_gen-rob}) is to provide generalization guarantees to smooth networks with WeightNorm.
+We iteratively use WeightNorm properties and our network scaling to obtain a generalization gap which is independent of the network width---our bound is simply $\cO(\sqrt{L}/\sqrt{n})$, where $L$ is the depth and $n$ the sample size.
+Thus, WeightNorm allows for a natural non-exponential dependence on the depth compared to networks without WeightNorm~\citep{Bartlett2017SpectMargNN,neyshabur2018PACBayesBoundNN,golowich2018SizeIndepSamplNN}.
+Our generalization guarantee uses a uniform convergence approach based on the Rademacher complexity of WeightNorm networks.